mpanighetti/dnd5e-monsters/fey/phygius.md

 # Phygius

-#### Description
+_Cervid Deity Between Worlds_

+**Habitat:** Forest ([Middlestag Forest](https://github.com/mpanighetti/dnd5e-mote/blob/main/mote/esterfell/lenya/middlestag-forest.md)), Planar (Feywild); **Treasure:** Relics

 Legend speaks of a giant deer with three massive horns atop its head, which appears and disappears within a forest tangled in planar energies.
-It is from these scarce sightings in the distant past that the [Middlestag Forest](https://github.com/mpanighetti/dnd5e-mote/blob/main/mote/esterfell/lenya/middlestag-forest.md) was given its name, but none of the local families have any more context on what the Middlestag is, where it comes from, and what it might want when it shows itself.
+It is from these scarce sightings in the distant past that the Middlestag Forest was given its name, but none of the local families have any more context on what the Middlestag is, where it comes from, and what it might want when it shows itself.
 Some have reported seeing this mighty creature appear to rapidly flicker in and out of existence, making it unclear whether what they saw was even real.

-This cervid is in fact a powerful archfey named [**Phygius**](https://github.com/mpanighetti/dnd5e-mote/blob/main/pantheon/phygius.md).
+This cervid is in fact a powerful archfey named **Phygius**.
 It resides in the Middlestag Forest as well as its intersections with adjacent planes, seemingly jumping erratically between them.
 Phygius is equally within its domain whether in the forest as it manifests in [Esterfell](https://github.com/mpanighetti/dnd5e-mote/blob/main/mote/esterfell/esterfell.md) or in the Feywild.

 The leading theory to explain Phygius' strange interplanar nature is that it was transformed by falling [starstuff](https://github.com/mpanighetti/dnd5e-mote/blob/main/artifacts/starstuff.md) millennia ago, possibly during the impact that formed Esterfell itself.
 Such an infusion of stellar energies could dislodge a sufficiently powerful creature from its attachment to a single plane, causing its body to physically reside in multiple adjacent planes simultaneously and periodically settle on one or another before shifting away again.